ni/install-systemlink-enterprise/getting-started/installation-guide.md

 SystemLink Enterprise requires a Kubernetes cluster with the following minimum requirements:

-- 16 CPUs
+- 40 CPUs
-- 80 Gigabytes of RAM
+- 174 Gigabytes of RAM
-- 1 Terabyte of storage
+- 3 Terabytes of storage
-- At least two nodes with 8CPUs and 32 Gigabytes of RAM each
+- At least five nodes with 15CPUs and 122 Gigabytes of RAM each
     NOTE: Apply the `high_mem` [taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to nodes with 32 Gigabytes of RAM or more.
+These resources can be reduced or increased depending on the query-load for the dataframe service.

 SystemLink Enterprise supports the Nginx Ingress Controller for HTTP communication.